ghacks Technology News

 Select a country for your proxy

-Finally a innovative proxy website.
+Finally an innovative proxy website.
 Web Proxies are all alike, mostly.
-They use the same four of five proxy scripts that are available, may have a different design and tend to disappear after 1-12 months.
-Worldproxy added an interesting new feature to it’s proxy: Country selection.
-Many multimedia services, like streaming Internet radio or video, are limited to users of a specific country by the service provider and proxies are one of the ways to beat the protection to be able to view the contents of the website from a country that is normally not allowed to view them.
+They use the same four of five proxy scripts that are available, may have a slightly different design and tend to disappear after 1-12 months.
+Worldproxy added an interesting new feature to it's proxy: Country selection.
+Many multimedia services, like streaming Internet radio or video, are limited to users of a specific country by the service provider and proxies are one of the ways to beat the protection.
+This provides you basically with options to view contents that are not accessible in your country by routing your traffic through a proxy located in one of the countries the service accepts connections from.

 Proxy selection by country is unfortunately the only new aspect of that proxy website.
 It does come with a toolbar that can be used to quickly switch between different country proxies but I normally do not install toolbars because they tend to take away screen space.